okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/main/index.md

 **What Changed:** The Classic Engine Self-Service Registration feature isn't supported.
 The Identity Engine Self-Service Registration is now accomplished through a profile enrollment policy.
 In a profile enrollment policy, admins select the attributes they want to collect when a new end user clicks **Sign up**.
 After the end user is authenticated into the app, their profile is complete and they're provisioned to the appropriate groups.

-> **Note:** The profile enrollment policy form only supports read-write attributes.
+> **Note:** The form for the profile enrollment policy only supports read-write attributes.
 If you added read-only or hidden attributes to your Self-Service Registration form in Classic Engine, they're not migrated to your profile enrollment policy.

 **Further information:** [Manage Profile Enrollment policies](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment)